 Note: for each can of soda consumed, the chance of becoming obese increases by 60% (7).
 These sugary beverages are associated with weight gain and obesity among children ages 2 to 5 (4).

-It’s important to remember that a single study cant answer all of the questions we have about our kids’ diets or the impact of external factors such as the media on kids’ food choices.
+It’s important to remember that a single study can’t answer all of the questions we have about our kids’ diets or the impact of external factors such as the media on kids’ food choices.
 However, though the study was limited by its small, specific population of low-income families in the Midwest, it did uncover some important information that forces us to reconsider the foods children regularly consume.
 It makes parents who are happy that their kids are eating fruits and vegetables and drinking milk reconsider what their kids are eating throughout the entire day.
 Essentially, the study shows us that kids who make healthy choices may still be eating too much junk food!

 Many families struggle today with achieving a healthy weight.
 Exploring ways to create balanced diets that are realistic and achievable for busy moms is essential!
 Fruits, veggies, and low-fat milk provide children with essential nutrients to grow, fiber to keep them feeling full, and energy to play all day.
 Previous studies suggest children’s diet quality decreases as they age.
 Many parents have experienced this when their child becomes school-aged and gain exposure to excess treats and refined foods.
 Introducing health-promoting food behaviors now can boost your child’s immediate and future health (5).

 Optimizing your child’s nutrition means exposing them to a wide variety of healthful foods while also monitoring and limiting the amount of sugary, salty, refined, and unhealthy fats they’re taking in.
-This may seem daunting for some parents, but there are so many ways to liven up fruits and vegetables and make them fun for kids—especially if you get them involved in the cooking process!
+This may seem daunting for some parents, but there are so many ways to liven up fruits and vegetables and make them fun for kids—especially if you get your children involved in the cooking process!
 For more ways to keep your child’s diet high in fruits and vegetables and low in empty calories, try our articles on colorful lunch, finding hidden sugar, and summer eating.

 We help grow healthy kids, families and communities to create healthier generations!Learn More